Riceee69/ERC20-Stablecoin-Mechanism1/README.md

-Artihmetic, Exogenous stablecoin pegged to the value of US Dollar.
+Algorithmic, Exogenous stablecoin pegged to the value of US Dollar.

 How it works: